thedanmaor/terraform-dynamic-resources-workshop/readme.md

 # terraform-dynamic-resources-workshop
 This repository hold example code for a `count` based deployment and a `for_each` based deployment in order to teach about the differences between them and which one fits which use cases.

+## Pre-requisites
+- awscli and terraform installed locally on your mac
+- awscli configured for sso use

 ## Usage
 1. cd count \ for_each
    * populate variables.tf